hugomarisco/keykey.kitchen/content/recipes/babi-kecap-ala-indonesia/index.en.md

     image: masukkan-tahu-dan-cabe.jpg
   - description: Turn off the heat, remove from the pan, and serve.
     image: sajikan.jpg
-footer: "*Your tastilicious Babi Kecap is done!
-Tender pork, rich sauce, and just the right kick of spice — this dish is an absolute flavor bomb.
-Serve it with rice for a truly satisfying meal!*"
+footer: '*"Your tastilicious sweet soy sauce braised pork!
+Tender pork, rich sauce, and just the right kick of spice—this dish is an absolute flavor bomb.
+  Serve it with rice for a truly satisfying meal!"*'
 ---
-Babi Kecap is an Indonesian pork dish cooked in delicious, rich sweet soy sauce.
-Although it originates from Southern Chinese cuisine, Babi Kecap has become a favorite in Indonesia thanks to the unique sweetness of the kecap manis.
+Sweet soy sauce braised pork is an Indonesian pork dish cooked in delicious, rich sweet soy sauce.
+Although it originates from Southern Chinese cuisine, sweet soy sauce braised pork has become a favorite in Indonesia thanks to the unique sweetness of the *kecap manis* (Indonesian sweet soy sauce).
 Typically, pork belly is slowly braised in sweet soy sauce, combined with garlic, shallots, and a little salt, resulting in a warm, fragrant dish perfect for any occasion.